Changes to Federal Graduate PLUS Loans

 Other Eligibility Requirements

-To qualify for any continued Graduate PLUS borrowing after 2025–2026, students must have borrowed a federal Direct Loan (either a Direct Unsubsidized Loan or a Graduate PLUS Loan) by the end of the 2025–2026 academic year.
+To qualify for any continued Graduate PLUS borrowing after the 2025-2026 academic year, students must have borrowed and received a federal Direct Loan (either a Direct Unsubsidized Loan or a Graduate PLUS Loan) prior to July 1, 2026.
 Students will lose any remaining Graduate PLUS eligibility if they withdraw from their program or take a term away.
 Eligibility does not pause and resume.

 New Unsubsidized Graduate Loan Limits